alextwothousand/pricedown-font-web/readme.md

 Download pricedown.css and pricedown.otf, throw them into wherever you store your CSS files.
-Set your text's font-family to 'Pricedown' and enjoy!
+Set your elements's font-family to 'Pricedown' and enjoy!
 Credits to fonts.com for the otf.